Last modified:

 Create work order.

-Within the Ticket details portlet, go to the tab Work order and select
+Within the Tickets details portlet, go to the tab Work order and select

 Create work order.